 Feel free to contact us with any questions.
 We look forward to your visit at Penn Cove Gallery when we return.
 And most importantly, please stay safe and healthy!

-Printmaking and collage artist Francy Blumhagen will be at Penn Cove Gallery on Friday, July 27,2018, from 10:00AM to 5:30PM, with some of the tools she uses in creating her art.
-The imagery of the natural world, such as color, pattern, texture, and movement, captivates her as an artist and forms the subjects of her art.
-Having lived on Whidbey most of her life, she finds that the Island provides ample inspiration for her imagery: its plants, birds and animals and the land, sea and sky where they are found.The work itself, usually not entirely realistic or abstract, is done in mixed media/collage and a variety of printmaking methods.
+Printmaker and collage artist Francy Blumhagen will be at Penn Cove Gallery on Thursday, March 26, 2020, from 10AM to 5PM, with some of the tools she uses in creating her art.
+What captivates her as an artist is the imagery of the natural world, and having lived on Whidbey Island most of her life, she finds that the Island provides ample inspiration with its many plants, birds and animals and the land, sea and sky where they are found.The work itself is usually not entirely realistic or abstract, but develops from color, pattern, texture, and movement.
+Come take a look!

 Photographer Marianne Borozny will be at Penn Cove Gallery on Thursday, February 13, 2020 from 10am to 5pm with some of her photography equipment.
 Marianne has explored the natural and the created landscape for nearly thirty years.
 Her work shows that she easily recognizes the beauty and idiosyncrasies in those landscapes.
 Her aim is always to isolate the essence of the scene: the shapes, form, patterns, light, and texture.
 Her greatest muse is Whidbey Island, but she also creates works of the Southwest and New England.

 Farmall 4 by Marianne Borozny